-Alcohol also drives the body’s production and release of the stress hormone cortisol which can contribute to your body storing more fat.
+Alcohol also drives the body’s production and release of the stress hormone cortisol, which can contribute to your body storing more fat.

-So consider the PHYSICAL benefits you may reap from cutting down, OR cutting out your alcohol consumption!
+So consider the PHYSICAL benefits you may reap from cutting down OR cutting out your alcohol consumption!

-GABA and glutamate are two brain chemicals which act very differently.
+GABA and glutamate are two brain chemicals that act very differently.
 GABA slows things down and makes you feel calm.
 It is produced from the conversion of glutamate, which is an excitatory neurotransmitter.
 Glutamate speeds things up in your central nervous system, and an imbalance between GABA and glutamate can cause feelings of anxiety.

 Continuing to expose the GABA receptors in the brain to regular and constant alcohol will desensitise your GABA receptors over time.
 As it is alcohol and not GABA binding to the GABA receptors in the brain, the body thinks it has a good supply of GABA and doesn’t produce/convert it from glutamate.
-So you end up with low GABA and high levels of glutamate.
+So, you end up with low GABA and high levels of glutamate.

 What then happens when the ‘band aid’ (alcohol) is taken away?
 You’re exposed to plenty of glutamate and not enough GABA.
 This is when you may notice increased stress, anxiety, and a general sense of overstimulation.
 Essentially the alcohol which was acting like a buffer to mimic the effects of GABA has been removed, and you are now feeling the symptoms of excess glutamate levels.